What extra steps must a non-resident take to open and manage a probate estate in North Carolina when there are potential claims from step-siblings?

 5. Notice to Creditors and Potential Contestants

 You must notify known creditors and publish notice to unknown creditors under N.C.
-Gen. Stat. § 28A-25.2.
-Step-siblings cannot inherit under North Carolina’s intestacy rules, but they may file a will contest within three months of your qualification.
+Gen. Stat. § 28A-14-1.
+Step-siblings generally do not inherit under North Carolina’s intestacy rules unless they were legally adopted by a common parent, but they may file a caveat to challenge a will within three years after the will is admitted to probate.
 To limit surprises, consider sending informal notices to step-siblings if the will expressly omits them.

 6. Retain North Carolina Counsel